andymule/wslwin/README.md

 ...you're gonna have some bad times when you mess with linux files using windows tools, but what is linux without freedom of choices?!
 If you want a taste of this badness: make a new file using vscode or explorer inside your linux home directory.
 This file will be invisible to linux.
 But hey, you're a poweruser now!
 You live for this stuff! **But seriously, don't create/delete/copy-into files from vscode or explorer.
 I've had no issues with editing/browsing/copying-out-of.**

 ### So what CAN I do with this???
 I personally have a kivy/python project that is already up and running, and it needs to build android binaries out of linux.
 I keep all my source in WSL and open vscode and edit from there.
 Works beautifully.
-I don't need sym links, and I don't have to set anything else up to edit code from my WSL using vscode.
+I don't need multiple sym links or aliases, and I don't have to set anything else up to edit code from my WSL using vscode.

 Or say you have files you want to copy from linux to windows using explorer and a GUI, that's a reasonable thing to do now.
 Or just clicking and browsing file structure.
 These are all things that I find incredibly annoying that these scripts help to mitigate.